golemfactory/golem-architecture/gaps/gap-14_node_indices_api/gap-14_node_indices_api.md

   ```
   yagna ext-api add provider-benchmark "http://golem.network/api/provider\_benchmark"
-  # (or maybe even without the above line for APIs recommended by the Golem Factory?)
+  # (or maybe this line is redundant for APIs recommended by the Golem Factory?)

   curl http://localhost:7777/provider-benchmark/bogomips/median  # 137
   ```